-CLASS ACTION COMPLAINT AND DEMAND FOR JURY TRIAL
+FIRST AMENDED CLASS ACTION COMPLAINT AND DEMAND FOR JURY TRIAL

-Plaintiffs Kristina Rapuano, Vassiki Chauhan, Sasha Brietzke, Annemarie Brown, Andrea Courtney, Marissa Evans, and Jane Doe,1 by and through their undersigned counsel, hereby sue Defendant Trustees of Dartmouth College ("Dartmouth" or the "College"), on behalf of themselves and the class defined below, under Title IX2 and common law claims pursuant to New Hampshire law to remedy the gender discrimination, sexual assaults, and harassment they suffered.
+Plaintiffs Kristina Rapuano, Vassiki Chauhan, Sasha Brietzke, Annemarie Brown, Andrea Courtney, Marissa Evans, Jane Doe, Jane Doe 2, and Jane Doe 31 ("Plaintiffs"), by and through their undersigned counsel, hereby sue Defendant Trustees of Dartmouth College ("Dartmouth" or the "College"), on behalf of themselves and the class defined below, under Title IX2 and common law claims pursuant to New Hampshire law to remedy the gender discrimination, sexual assaults, and harassment they suffered.
 These harms directly resulted from Dartmouth's breach of its duty to protect its students from unwanted sexual harassment and sexual assault and to provide an education and/or workplace free from sexual harassment and other forms of gender-based discrimination.
-Plaintiffs allege upon knowledge concerning her own acts and upon information and belief as to all other matters.
+Plaintiffs allege upon knowledge concerning their own acts and upon information and belief as to all other matters.

-&lt;sup>1 Along with this Complaint, Jane Doe has filed a motion to proceed under a pseudonym that sets forth the legal and factual authority for protecting her identity due to the sensitive nature of the acts perpetrated upon her and to mitigate against additional extreme emotional distress that would result in publicly identifying her.
+1 Along with this First Amended Complaint, Jane Doe 2 and Jane Doe 3 have filed motions to proceed under a pseudonym that set forth the legal and factual authority for protecting their identities due to the sensitive nature of the acts perpetrated upon them and to mitigate against additional extreme emotional distress that would result in publicly identifying them.

-&lt;sup>2 Title IX of the Education Amendments of 1972, 20 U.S.C. § 1681, et seq. ("Title IX").
+2 Title IX of the Education Amendments of 1972, 20 U.S.C. § 1681 et seq. ("Title IX").